specialized806/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-conditional-sections.md

 3. Select **Choose a condition**, and then select the appropriate condition.
 (For this example, we selected *exact match*.)

 4. Select **Enter a value**, and then enter the appropriate value.
 (For this example, we entered *Full Time*.)

 When you're done entering conditions, select **Save**.
-The new condition is visible in the **Conditional sections** panel.
+You can see the new condition in the **Conditional sections** panel.

+#### Map the condition to a document section

-Once the condition is created you need to map the condition to the section of the document which you want to be displayed based on this condition.
-To map a section, select the relevant section in the document and then click on “Map”
+After creating the condition, you need to map it to the section of the document that you want to display based on this condition.
+To do this, select the relevant section in the document and then select **Map**.

-If you want to change the section of the document mapped to this condition, you can click on “Unmap” and then repeat the process of mapping a section to the condition again
+If you want to change the section of the document mapped to this condition, select **Unmap** and then repeat the process of mapping a section to the condition.

-Edit a conditional section
+#### Edit a conditional section

-To edit the conditions in a conditional section, select the three dots, and then select Edit.
+To edit the conditions in a conditional section, select **More options** (**...**), and then select **Edit**.

-Delete a conditional section
+#### Delete a conditional section

-To edit the conditions in a conditional section, select the three dots, and then select Delete.
-This will delete the condition and also unmap the selected section
+To delete the conditions in a conditional section, select **More options** (**...**), and then select **Delete**.
+This deletes the condition and unmaps the selected section.

- Note
+> [!NOTE]
-•	You can create conditional sections around text, complete paragraphs and entire tables.
-To create conditional sections around images, ensure the images are inline images
-•	You cannot add conditions around table rows and columns.
-•	You cannot map multiple sections in the document to one condition.
-One condition can only be mapped to one section in the document.
-•	You can't add nested conditions.
+> - You can create conditional sections around text, complete paragraphs, and entire tables.
+To create conditional sections around images, ensure the images are inline images.<br>- You can't add conditions around table rows and columns.<br>• You can't map multiple sections in the document to one condition.
+One condition can only be mapped to one section in the document.<br>- You can't add nested conditions.
 To achieve nested conditions, you need to create conditional sections around every section and specify all the required conditions.